Business and Contract Dispute Lawyers in Warrenton, VA

 - A disagreement over how to divide company assets fairly when you and a partner are ready to go separate ways

-- A dispute with your employer over promised commissions or bonuses that were paid to you late, undervalued or not paid at all
+- A dispute with your employer over promised commissions or bonuses that were paid to you late, undervalued, or not paid at all

-- A dispute over terms of a contract, regardless of whether ambiguities came to light during or after the signing of it
+- A dispute over the terms of a contract, regardless of whether ambiguities came to light during or after the signing of it

-- Disputes over deadlines, delays and other performance issues associated with any contract or business relationship
+- Disputes over deadlines, delays, and other performance issues associated with any contract or business relationship